For the names of our speakers prior to October 2015, please see our History page.

 Philippe Sands is a human rights lawyer and professor of law at University College London.
 His latest book, East West Street: On the Origins of Genocide and Crimes against Humanity, was awarded the 2016 Baillie Gifford Prize for non-fiction.

 In a joint venture between us and the wonderful Depot Cinema, Phillipe’s documentary film, My Nazi Legacy, will be shown at the Depot on Sunday 18th March at 3pm, two days before he comes to Lewes to speak.
-The film will be introduced by the Chair of the Lewes Literary Society.

 Before becoming a crime writer, William Shaw was an award-winning music journalist.
 He’s the author of a series of highly praised detective books set in 1960s London featuring DS Breen and WPC Tozer, the most recent of which is Sympathy for the Devil.
 He has also written a standalone novel, The Birdwatcher.
 His website is here.